torvalds/linux/Documentation/process/adding-syscalls.rst

 table will also need to invoke a stub that calls on to the ``compat_sys_`` version.

-For completeness, it's also nice to set up a mapping so that user-mode Linux still works -- its syscall table will reference stub_xyzzy, but the UML build doesn't include ``arch/x86/entry/entry_64.S`` implementation (because UML simulates registers etc).
+For completeness, it's also nice to set up a mapping so that user-mode GNU/Linux still works -- its syscall table will reference stub_xyzzy, but the UML build doesn't include ``arch/x86/entry/entry_64.S`` implementation (because UML simulates registers etc).
 Fixing this is as simple as adding a #define to